Donald Duck: Disney theme parks

 Donald Duck has played a major role in many Disney theme parks over the years.
 He has actually been seen in more attractions and shows at the parks than Mickey Mouse has.
 He has appeared over the years in such attractions as Animagique, Mickey Mouse Revue, Mickey's PhilharMagic, Disneyland: The First 50 Magical Years, Gran Fiesta Tour Starring the Three Caballeros and the updated version of "It's a Small World".
 He also is seen in the parks as a meet-and-greet character.

 Children's books

 Donald has been a frequent character in children's books beginning in 1935.
 Most of these books were published by Whitman Publishing, later called Western Publishing, or one of its subsidiaries.
 The following is a list of children's books in which Donald is the central character.
 This does not include comic books or activity books such as coloring books.
+It also does not include the 1931 book The Adventures of Mickey Mouse, which features an entirely different character also named Donald Duck.